zhuragat/hh-parser/README.md

 ## How it works?

-Firstly you need to make an http get request to parse vacancies.
+Firstly you need to make an HTTP GET request to parse vacancies.
 You can pass a value for the parameter called 'area' to get vacancies from:
 * Kazakhstan, if you type 'kz'
 * Almaty, if you type 'alm'
 * Nur-Sultan, if you type 'ast'
 * Karaganda, if you type 'kgd'
 * By default, it is 'kz'

-It creates several csv files ('all_vacancies.csv', 'no_experience_vacancies.csv', 'experience_1_and_3_vacancies.csv', 'experience_3_and_6_vacancies.csv', 'experience_more_than_6_vacancies.csv')
+It creates several CSV files ('all_vacancies.csv', 'no_experience_vacancies.csv', 'experience_1_and_3_vacancies.csv', 'experience_3_and_6_vacancies.csv', 'experience_more_than_6_vacancies.csv')
 <br/>

 ``